Catalog 2024-2025

 ATT 652 Seminar in Athletic Training II

 This course is the second of a two-course sequence designed to assist with the transition to practice as an athletic training professional.
-Students will continue to explore areas relating to self-assessment of professional competence and professional responsibility and development.
-In addition, students will integrate personal development with professional development planning.
-Students will explore areas of clinical practice through participation in student, faculty, and staff clinical presentations and/or critiques of current research.
-Students will fine-tune their knowledge and clinical skills in preparation for the national certification examination.
-1 lecture hour and 1 laboratory hour per week.
+Students will explore areas relating to self-assessment of professional competence and professional responsibility and development.
+Current practices in the recognition of psychological conditions and referral for counseling or other interventions will be studied.
+Issues associated with diversity, stress management, burnout, and ethical challenges in athletic training and the broader healthcare system are explored.
+2 lecture hour and 1 laboratory hour per week.

 Prerequisites